SirRegion/turn-config/machines/dev-workstation/linux-fedora/README.md

 For example, your screen stays blank and is not noticed by the OS.
 This can be fixed by installing the official drivers.

-1. Execute the following commands to satisfy dependencies and generate and import self-signing key to sign the driver, in case you're using your computer with *Secure Boot* enabled.
+1. Execute the following commands to satisfy dependencies and generate and import self-signing key to sign the driver.
+   This is only mandatory, in case you're using your computer with *Secure Boot* enabled.
     ```shell
     cd ~/Downloads/
     sudo dnf -y install libdrm-devel.x86_64 libdrm.x86_64 kernel-devel-$(uname -r)